 While college players are still twice as likely to sustain an injury in general, high school football players were more likely to sustain season-ending injuries, concussions, and fractures.

-While any collision or contact sport will always carry a high risk of injury, there’s plenty that can be done to help prevent these injuries.
+While any contact sport will always carry a high risk of injury, there’s plenty that can be done to help prevent these injuries.

 One of the most common injury types identified by the group at Columbia were ligament sprains in the feet and legs.
 Targeted stretching of “problem” muscle groups (these can be different for everyone – just think, where are you always cramping or tightening up?) alongside whole-body flexibility work is still one of the most efficient and effective ways of preventing injury in athletes.